Marktawa/sasn-doc/README.md

 ## Introduction

 - Description of article
+This article is about building a Note sharing app with social authentication using Nuxt and Strapi.
+It will start with building the app as a Notes app (Note-taking app) with no authentication.
+Afterwards, the Notes app will have authentication included, that is, Social Auth (GitHub and Facebook).
+After including social auth, the last phase will make the app be able to share notes to other authenticated users.

 - Feature overview/list
+Here is a list of the features which will be included in the app:
+* Create a note
+* Read a note
+* Update a note
+* Delete a note

+* Create a user account for your notes
+* Log in and Log out of your app

+* Preview of notes
+* Sharing via email the notes to other users
+* Requesting edit access to a note by another user
+* Add editors/collaborators to your notes (update your note)

 - Demo video
 - Links to demo video, GitHub repo, live link

 ## Prerequisites

 - Knowledge of Strapi (Link to Quickstart), (Link to What is Strapi)
-- Knowledge of HTML, CSS, JavaScript
+- Knowledge of HTML, CSS, JavaScript, Nuxt and Vue.js
-- Node
+- Node.js installed on your machine (latest LTS version)
-- GitHub
+- GitHub account
-- Facebook
+- Facebook account
 - Google?
-- Strapi Cloud
+- Strapi Cloud account
-- Brevo
+- Brevo account

 ## Steps to be taken?